EliuX/tripolite/README.md

 - [/Backend/api](/backend/api/README.md): The only backend project available.
 - [/Common](/common/README.md): The project with the contracts between the frontend and the backend.

+## How to demo
+This is how you should try the application:

+- We must get ready the backend.
+Follow [these instructions](./backend/api/README.md).
+- Next, we must get ready the frontend.
+Follow [these instructions](./frontend/website/README.md).
+- Open the web application in your browser and start using it: http://localhost:3000/

 ## Considerations
 In order to solve the [excercise instruction](instructions.md) certain considerations had to be made: